 Did you know that happy people give more to charity?

-In other words, the more you give, the happier you are, and the happier you are, the more you give.
+In other words, the more you give, the happier you are.
+And the happier you are, the more you give.
 How awesome is that?

-10. Reflect upon traditional year-end fundraising wisdom.
+9. Reflect upon traditional year-end fundraising wisdom.